 - Robot control: Robotics is a classical application area for reinforcement learning.
 Robust adversarial reinforcement learning is applied as an agent operates in the presence of a destabilizing adversary that applies disturbance forces to the system.
 The machine is trained to learn an optimal destabilization policy.
 AI-powered robots have a wide range of applications, e.g. in manufacturing, supply chain automation, healthcare, and many more.

-- Healthcare: In the medical field, Artificial Intelligence (AI) has enabled the development of advanced intelligent systems able to learn about clinical treatments, clinical decision support, and to discover new medical knowledge from the huge amount of data collected.
-Reinforcement Learning enabled advances such as personalized medicine that is used to systematically optimize patient’s health care, in particular, for chronic conditions and cancers using individual patient information.
+- Healthcare: In the medical field, Artificial Intelligence (AI) has enabled the development of advanced intelligent systems able to learn about clinical treatments, provide clinical decision support, and discover new medical knowledge from the huge amount of data collected.
+Reinforcement Learning enabled advances such as personalized medicine that is used to systematically optimize patient health care, in particular, for chronic conditions and cancers, using individual patient information.